- 1.Step 1: Set your restaurant marketing objectives and goals

 It is customary to kickstart your restaurant’s journey with attractive deals that will get people through the doors and make them invite their friends and family too.
 Then, it’s up to you to woo them with your food.

-You can also encourage customers to place their first online order by offering a first-order discount or free delivery.
+To ace marketing for new restaurants, you can encourage customers to place their first online order by offering a first-order discount or free delivery.

 Use the Kickstarter module integrated into our online ordering system to create and publish a first-buy promo in seconds.
 Here’s how: